Telling Family Stories

 Draw your family

-Use the template below to draw your family.
+Click the printable template below to draw your family.

-Additional options: Find toys that represent each family member — or play a game of charades where each person has to guess which family member you’re pretending to be.
+Find toys that represent each family member — or play a game of charades where each person has to guess which extended family member you’re pretending to be.

 Watch “I Am Moana (Song of the Ancestors)” (3-min video) from Disney.